VET APPROVED

 Unfortunately, hard candies present a choking hazard for dogs, especially small breeds, flat faced dogs and puppies.
 Hard candies can also scratch the dog’s throat when they chew and then swallow them.

 If your dog consumed a small amount of butterscotch, they will likely be fine, but you should watch them for a few hours for signs of stomach upset if it’s their first time eating it.
-However, you should not make it a regular treat because it doesn’t contain any healthy ingredients and can lead to weight gain over time.
+However, it would be best if you did not make it a regular treat because it doesn’t contain any healthy ingredients and can lead to weight gain over time.
 Hard candies can also pose a choking hazard and might scrape your dog’s throat.
 If the butterscotch contains artificial ingredients like xylitol, you’ll need to avoid it entirely and call a vet immediately if your dog eats it, as it can pose a serious risk to your pet’s health.
 It’s better to choose healthier options, like commercial dog treats, fruits and vegetables, and lean meat.

 Featured Image Credit: justsolove, Shutterstock